JamWheat/board-game-collector/readme.md

 # Board Game Collector

-## An exercise in builing a CRUD application in Django
+## An exercise in building a CRUD application in Django